Piyyut: Genres

-Piyyut is Jewish liturgical poetry, in Hebrew or occasionally Aramaic.
-Since the fifth century CE, piyyutim (the plural of "piyyut") have been written in many different genres and subgenres.
+Piyyutim have been written in many different genres and subgenres.
 Most of these are defined by the function that the given poem fulfills in the context of Jewish prayer service; but a few are defined by other criteria, such as content.

-Yotzer sequence—a series of poems, which adorn the blessings surrounding the morning recitation of the Shema‘.
-Note that the Shema‘ itself is always kept in its statutory form, and not adorned with poetry, because it is made up of passages taken straight from the Bible.
+Yotzer sequence—a series of poems, which adorn the blessings surrounding the morning recitation of the Shema.
+Note that the Shema itself is always kept in its statutory form, and not adorned with poetry, because it is made up of passages taken straight from the Bible.